Warmer weather = outdoor grilling ALL THE THINGS! First up, my COFFEE BBQ Bacon Burger – it's seriously epic!

 The key to this recipe is that you'll just roughly chop your bacon, then finely chop it in the food processor until it's basically the same texture as your ground meat.
-Add the spices (including Balanced Bites COFFEE BBQ blend!) to the bacon and pulse more to combine it, this way you'll get the spices really evenly mixed throughout the burger.
+Add the spices (including Balanced Bites COFFEE BBQ Spice Blend!) to the bacon and pulse more to combine it, this way you'll get the spices really evenly mixed throughout the burger.
 You can finish them with an extra dusting of the spices if you want to, but you don't need to.

 We enjoy these in a lettuce wrap or with some New Cascadia Gluten-Free Challah Bread (a Portland-based bakery) sliced thick as the bun, it's phenomenal!
 We mail order it, but I'm not 100% sure where else they ship.
 We've also used the Canyon Gluten-Free Hamburger Buns and enjoyed those, as well.

 Here's what I like to do: butter lettuce, a COFFEE BBQ bacon burger patty, avocado oil mayo, bacon, caramelized onions, homemade guac, and raw onion.
 Side of some pickles.
 BOOM.